dieseldev/diesel/README.rst

 Loops
 =====

-Before we jump into network programming, you should read a bit about loops.
+Before we jump into network programming, you should learn a bit about Loops.
-They are everywhere in diesel.
-Usually they loop.
-Sometimes they don't.
+Not the `for` and `while` variety, but the diesel variety.
+They are everywhere in diesel, lurking behinds the scenes.

+Loops are diesel's combination of your code plus greenlets.
+What are greenlets, you ask?
+They are lightweight threads that are managed by the Python VM, not your operating system.

-Loops run inside of greenlets, which are a great way to implement coroutines in Python.
-At its core, diesel runs a coroutine scheduler.
-It switches between all of your loops and gives each one a chance to run.
+At its core, diesel runs a Loop scheduler.
+It switches between all of your Loops and gives each one a chance to run.
 This is commonly known as cooperative multitasking.

-Now that you know about loops, you can pretty much forget them.
-Focus on functions.
-Focus on callables.
-Focus on the code you want to write.
+Now that you know about Loops, you can pretty much forget them and focus on the code you want to write.

 Here's how you schedule a single function to run in diesel.